Rifle Chairman: Jim Burnell (914)419-4987 email@example.com

 The Monroe-Chester Sportsmen’s Club maintains a 200-yard rifle range with 15 covered shooting benches.
 Hours of operation for the rifle range are 7 days a week, from 10:00 AM until sunset.

-Once a month throughout the outdoor shooting season, the club runs an alternating series of steel or paper target matches:
+Regularly throughout the outdoor shooting season, the club runs a series of steel or paper target matches:

 2017 Rifle Steel Matches: (2017_MCSC_CF_Rifle_Steel_Matches)

 Sunday 3/26/17 – Match cancelled due to range conditions

 Sunday 5/14/17 – Match Results: May2017CFRiflePlateMatch